zkf85/zkf85.github.io/_posts/2018-12-03-flask-uwsgi-nginx-deploy.md

 $ docker build -t kf-ready-to-deploy-image .
 ```

-Now, everything is ready for the deployment.
-You can check if your image is ready in you Docker by:
+Now, everything is ready for deployment.
+You can check if your image is ready in your Docker by:
 ```sh
 $ docker image ls
 ```

-Finally, all you need to do is to run the image as a container.
+Finally, one last step you need to do is to run the image as a container.

 In any working directory, just run:
 ```sh
 docker run -p 80:80 kf-ready-to-deploy-image
 ```

-> Note that the `-p` parameter is to map the Docker internal port (e.g. `80`) to your actual machine serving port (e.g. `80`).
+> Note that the `-p` parameter is to map the Docker internal port (e.g. `80`) to your actual machine's port (e.g. `80`).

-Then the  API should be working.
+Then the  API should be working fine.

-You may use the same `api-test.py` on another computer (in the same internal network) to test if the API works normally.
+You may use the same `api-test.py` on another computer (in the same internal network) to test if the API works appropriately.
 Remember to make sure that the testing port is consistent with the one set in your service.

 ### 3.3.
 Wrap it up and deploy it anywhere else
-The advantage of using docker is its compatibility.
-As long as Docker is installed on your platform, no matter its Windows, Linux or macOS, you can simply deploy your service with the image you built.
+The advantage of using Docker is for its compatibility.
+As long as Docker is installed on your platform, no matter its Windows, Linux or macOS, you can simply deploy your service by running the image you built.

 There are two ways to scale your self-built image:
-1. Log in your Dockerhub account and publish your image, after that, import your image by enter its unique name:
+1. Log in your Dockerhub account and publish your image, after which, import your image by enter its unique name:
 	```
 	docker login             # Log in this CLI session using your Docker credentials docker tag <image> username/repository:tag  # Tag <image> for upload to registry docker push username/repository:tag            # Upload tagged image to registry
 	```

 2. Save the Docker image into a `.tar` file.
-Load the `.tar` file on the destination machine.
+Load the `.tar` file on any destination machine.

 	Save the Docker image with (the two commands belows are the same):
 	```sh